10 Essential Tools for Remote Teams

 Geekbot is a stand-up integration built for Slack that we’ve customized to ask everyone what they accomplished yesterday, what they’re working on today, and how they are feeling in general.
 It’s important in a remote work environment that everyone feels accountable and engaged, and these quick status updates are an effective way to communicate to each other what we’re all working on.

-The “How do you feel today” question has been a nice addition to our daily stand-ups, as it gives us a little window into each other's day and lets the team know when we’re feeling 💪 and ready to conquer the world or like 💩 and you’d better save that favor request for tomorrow.
-It's also great for milestone moments like Sameet's son's first day of school 🎓!
+The “How do you feel today” question is my favorite part of our daily stand-ups.
+It gives us a little window into each other's day and lets the team know when we’re feeling 💪 and ready to conquer the world or like 💩 and you’d better save that favor request for tomorrow.
+In the last year especially, this daily question has been a great way to check in with each other on a more personal level and share our lives outside of work, which can ultimately impact our workday too.

 4. Zoom - Integrated with Slack so we can video conference team meetings directly from the relevant channel or via DM